deepu7d/AI-sidebar/README.md

-# Gemini Chat Sidebar Extension
+# Chat Bot Sidebar Extension

-A beautiful Chrome extension that adds a toggleable sidebar to Gemini chats, displaying all your prompts with easy navigation.
+A beautiful Chrome extension that adds a toggleable sidebar, displaying all your prompts with easy navigation.